tjanson/wire-docs/src/how-to/install/installation.md

 Write other values by copying over TODO

-Use Helm to apply the varios charts in order to install the Wire platform
+Use Helm to apply the various charts in order to install the Wire platform

 TODO: update https://docs.wire.com/how-to/install/helm-prod.html to not add the iptables hack